TABLE OF CONTENTS

 Building app – Android

-If you are building an app for android, you have 2 options – build APK or Android App Bundle.
+If you are building an app for Android, you have two options – build APK or Android App Bundle.

-I recommend using the second option, just make sure Google Play App Signing is enabled for building projects.
+I recommend using the second option.
+But before you do, just double-check that you’ve got Google Play App Signing enabled for building projects.

 Google Play App Signing